menandmice/micetro_docs/guides/user-manual/ipam.rst

 Containers
 ----------

 A Container is a section of the address space that has been reserved but not yet allocated.
-Containers can contain address ranges and scopes and you can set address privileges for containers that can be applied to the enclosed ranges and scopes through access inheritance.
+Containers can contain address ranges and scopes, and you can set address privileges for containers that can be applied to the enclosed ranges and scopes through access inheritance.
 You cannot allocate IP addresses from within a container unless you have enabled that functionality in System Settings.

 .. _new-container: